Effective January 1, 2015

-- Part-time Summer Externships.
-A rising second- or third-year law student may enroll in a summer externship course for 4, 5 or 6 units, credit/no credit, for which the student must complete 168, 224 or 280 hours of work respectively over the course of the summer.
-A summer externship student will register for and earn credit for the externship in the fall semester following the summer placement.
+A rising second- or third-year law student may enroll in a summer externship course for 4units, credit/no credit, for which the student must complete a minimum of 168 hours of work over the course of the summer.2 A summer externship student will register for and earn credit for the externship in the fall semester following the summer placement.
 A student shall enroll in the fall externship course that correlates to her or his placement.
-To earn the externship credit, a summer externship student is required to attend and participate in a training and orientation session at the beginning of the summer, three evening seminar meetings during the summer and one seminar meeting held within the first two weeks of the fall semester.
-Students in placements outside of the southern California area will participate in the summer meetings electronically.
+To earn the externship credit, a summer externship student must participate in the academic component of the course.
+During the summer the academic component will follow a format designed to foster reflective learning and communication among students while accommodating students’ schedules and geographic dispersion.

-1 ABA Interpretation 305-3: A law school may not grant credit to a student for participation in a field placement program for which the student receives compensation.
+1 ABA Interpretation 305-2: A law school may not grant credit to a student for participation in a field placement program for which the student receives compensation.
 This Interpretation does not preclude reimbursement of reasonable out-of-pocket expenses related to the field placement.